Lab-Brat/cheatsheets/README.md

 mainly focused around programming, Linux and DevOps.

-Repo also has a Python CLI tool to validate `README.md` and show some info about cheatsheets.
+Repo also has a Python CLI tool to validate `README.md` and show some info about cheat sheets.
 Here is what it can do now:
 ```bash
 # Check if there are discrepancies between readme and files in ./cheatsheets
 ./verfiy_readme